-7100119111 1 1
+Cullahua Cullabus Took 1.
+Took 2.
+Took 2.

 Syllabus Syllabus Task 1: Task 2: Task 3:

-Outcomes Component Perspectives on Comparative Case Formal Written
+Outcomes Component Perspectives on Comparative Formal Written

-lack Weight Relationship to Study Examination
+Weight Relationship to Case Study Examination

-y Country
+Country

-· · Date: Date: Date:
+Date: Date: Date:

 Term 1 Term 2 Term 3

-Week 11 Week 9 Week 9/10
+Week 10 Week 9 Week 9/10

 Outcomes: Outcomes: Outcomes:

-P1.1, 2.2, 4.1 P2.2, 3.2, 3.2, 3.3, 4.1, P1.2, 1.3, 2.1, 2.2, 3.1,
+P1.1, 2.2, 4.1 P2.2, 1.2, 3.2, 3.3, P1.1, 1.3, 2.1, 2.2,

-4.2, 4.3 3.2, 3.3
+4.1, 4.2, 4.3 3.1, 3.2, 3.3

 TASK WEIGHTINGS

-Knowledge & understanding of content 40% 10% 30%
+Knowledge & 40% 10% 30%

-Investigation, analysis, synthesis & evaluation of information from a variety of sources & perspectives 15 % 5% 10%
+understanding of

+content

+Investigation, 15% 5% 10%

+analysis,

+synthesis &

+evaluation of

+information from

+a variety of

+sources and

+perspectives

-Research & enquiry methods 20% 10% 10%
+Research & 20% 10% 10%

+enquiry methods

-Communication of information, ideas & issues in appropriate forms 25% 5% 10% 10%
+Communication 25% 5% 10% 10%

+of information,

+ideas & issues in

+appropriate

+forms

 TOTAL 100% 30% 30% 40%

-- P1.1 identifies different viewpoints about invasion and colonisation including the concept of shared histories between Aboriginal and non-Aboriginal peoples - P1.2 explains the consequences of invasion and colonisation for Aboriginal and other Indigenous peoples on social justice and human rights - P1.3 explains a variety of responses to social justice and human rights including bias and stereotyping of Aboriginal peoples and cultures - P2.1 explains the meaning of the Dreaming to Aboriginal peoples - P2.2 explains the importance of Country and the interrelationship between Country, culture, economic life and social systems for Aboriginal and other Indigenous peoples - P3.1 describes government policies, legislation and legal decisions in relation to racism and discrimination - P3.2 explains the impact of key government policies, legislation and legal decisions in relation to land and water rights, and heritage and identity - P3.3 explains the responses and initiatives of Aboriginal and other Indigenous peoples to key government policies, legislation and legal decisions - P4.1 plans, investigates, organises and communicates relevant information from a variety of sources incorporating Aboriginal and other Indigenous perspectives - P4.2 undertakes community consultation and fieldwork and applies ethical research practices
+- P1.1 identifies different viewpoints about invasion and colonisation including the concept of shared histories between Aboriginal and non-Aboriginal peoples - P1.2 explains the consequences of invasion and colonisation for Aboriginal and other Indigenous peoples on social justice and human rights - P1.3 explains a variety of responses to social justice and human rights including bias and stereotyping of Aboriginal peoples and cultures - P2.1 explains the meaning of the Dreaming to Aboriginal peoples - P2.2 explains the importance of Country and the interrelationship between Country, culture, economic life and social systems for Aboriginal and other Indigenous peoples - P3.1 describes government policies, legislation and legal decisions in relation to racism and discrimination - P3.2 explains the impact of key government policies, legislation and legal decisions in relation to land and water rights, and heritage and identity - P3.3 explains the responses and initiatives of Aboriginal and other Indigenous peoples to key government policies, legislation and legal decisions - P4.1 plans, investigates, organises and communicates relevant information from a variety of sources incorporating Aboriginal and other Indigenous perspectives - P4.2 undertakes community consultation and fieldwork and applies ethical research practices - P4.3 investigates and compares the histories and cultures of Aboriginal peoples and other Indigenous people